kksriram/kubernetes-community/contributors/design-proposals/vault-based-kms-provider.md

 No new configuration file or startup parameter will be introduced.

-The following configuration elements will be stored in the existing configuration file used to configure any of the encryption providers.
+The vault provider will be specified in the existing configuration file used to configure any of the encryption providers.
 The location of this configuration file  is identified by the existing startup parameter: `--experimental-encryption-provider-config` .

-Vault provider configuration will be identified by value "**vault**" of ``kind`` attribute in ``kms`` provider.
+Vault provider configuration will be identified by value "**vault**" for the ``name`` attribute in ``kms`` provider.

+The actual configuration of the vault provider will be in a separate configuration identified by the ``configfile`` attribute in the KMS provider.

+Here is a sample configuration file with the vault provider configured:

+	kind: EncryptionConfig
+	apiVersion: v1
+	resources:
+	  - resources:
+	    - secrets
+	    providers:
+	    - kms:
+	      name: vault
+	      cachesize: 10
+	      configfile: /home/myvault/vault-config.yaml

 #### Minimal required Configuration
 The Vault based Provider needs the following configuration elements, at a minimum: